Why are you letting your gut control your life?

 - Organic Acids testing (Arabinose can be found on this which is a neurotoxin made from candida overgrowth)

 The successful treatment of Dysbiosis is not a quick “take this and you’ll be better” fix.
 It’s a multi-faceted approach which requires a strict nutritional, herbal, and lifestyle regime.
-I recommend you find practitioner like myself who has experience treating all the pieces of the puzzle, whether that be a Nutritionist or Functional Medicine provider.
+We recommend you find practitioner like myself who has experience treating all the pieces of the puzzle, whether that be a Nutritionist or Functional Medicine provider.